pro-grammer-SD/rhc/README.md

 - 🏆 Tracks player ELOs and ranks automatically
 - 📊 Stats updated daily
-- 🎮 Shows Player of the Match (POTM)
 - 📥 Download CSV of current stats anytime
 - 📱 Fully responsive for mobile, tablet, and desktop